-Alumnus John M. Lawrence ’73 created the Scavone Awards (one student award and one faculty award per year) to gratefully acknowledge the profound personal impact that Professor Emeritus Daniel Scavone of History and Carolyn Scavone have made on academic scholarship in general and on the students and faculty at USI in particular.
+Alumnus John M. Lawrence ’73 created the Scavone Awards (one student award and one faculty award biennially) to gratefully acknowledge the profound personal impact that Professor Emeritus Daniel Scavone of History and Carolyn Scavone have made on academic scholarship in general and on the students and faculty at USI in particular.

 - Completed projects must be based upon the study of one or more medieval manuscripts, including considerations of the arts and crafts of illumination and paleography.